 - Prague's 20th Century history from WWI to the present day

 - Original Stalin monument

 - Headquarters of the Communist secret police, their party, the Gestapo, SS & KGB

 - Wenceslas Square, the 1968 Prague Spring and Jan Palach's self-immolation

 Absolute Tour Center: 12 Michalska Street, Prague 1 (written as: Michalská 432/12) - entrance to the courtyard is opposite Hotel U Stare Paní

-- No show or non-participation on tour/program will not be refunded.
+- Cancel up to 24 hours in advance for a full refund.
+No show or non-participation on the tour will not be refunded.

 We are happy to organize your private tour!

 On this Communist tour, you'll take a jump back in time to the most significant spots in history to understand the happenings of World War I, World War II and Communism, and how they shaped present day Prague.

 After meeting in the center of the Old Town where you'll hear about the events that lead to Klement Gottwald announcing the "Communist Victory" in 1948.
 Then you'll pay a visit to an original Stalin monument and learn about his influence here.
 Next up is the Square of the Republic (Namesti Republiky), named after the democratic state of Czechoslovakia founded in 1918.
 Here your guide will bring you up to speed on effects of World War I and how they related to the formation of Czechoslovakia.